Modular form: Rings of modular forms

 Rings of modular forms of congruence subgroups of SL(2, Z) are finitely generated due to a result of Pierre Deligne and Michael Rapoport.
 Such rings of modular forms are generated in weight at most 6 and the relations are generated in weight at most 12 when the congruence subgroup has nonzero odd weight modular forms, and the corresponding bounds are 5 and 10 when there are no nonzero odd weight modular forms.

 More generally, there are formulas for bounds on the weights of generators of the ring of modular forms and its relations for arbitrary Fuchsian groups.

 Types

-Entire forms

-If f is holomorphic at the cusp (has no pole at q = 0), it is called an entire modular form.

-If f is meromorphic but not holomorphic at the cusp, it is called a non-entire modular form.
-For example, the j-invariant is a non-entire modular form of weight 0, and has a simple pole at i∞.